D'Arcy J.M. Cain

 Generate - a file generating utility

-Generate is a text preprocessor that I originally wrote to help me write custom accounting applications based on the Progress database product.
+Version 3.0Generate is a text preprocessor that I originally wrote to help me write custom accounting applications based on the Progress database product.
 I felt that the built in wasn't useful enough so I designed a new one and implemented it.
 It actually started life as a package configuration and batch file generator for DOS and mutated to a simple script interpreter to replace shar file distribution.
 At this point it has almost nothing in common with that first program.

-The basic idea behind generate is to create a script which generates files.
+The basic idea behind generate is to interpret a script which generates files.
 There is some simple flow control constructs but the power lies in its macro processing.
 I have shamelessly stolen ideas from cpp, m4, make and David Tilbrook's dtree.

 There are a few extra files in the distribution which come from my personal library which you may find useful in themselves.
 Here is a short description of these: